teflocarbon/warpsign/README.md

 ### CI Usage

+1. Fork or use the template [warpsign-ci](https://github.com/teflocarbon/warpsign-ci).
+Make sure workflows are enabled under the Actions tab.

+> [!WARNING]
+> It's recommended to use a template rather than a fork, since a fork must be public and cannot be made private.
+The logs will output things like your Team ID and your name as an Apple Developer.

-1. Copy `config.toml.sample` to `config.toml`:
+2. Copy `config.toml.sample` to `config.toml`:

 ```bash
 cp config.toml.sample config.toml
 ```

-2. Edit `config.toml` with your GitHub token and settings:
+3. Edit `config.toml` with your GitHub token and settings:

 ```toml
 github_token = "your-github-token"